-Internet is a constant stream of entertainment that mixes fashion, food, wellness, sports, music, reality TV, and travel.
+The Internet is a constant stream of entertainment that mixes fashion, food, wellness, sports, music, reality TV, and travel.
 Chinese men on the internet have turned into fashion addicts.
 For many of them, celebrities like David Beckham, Kanye West, Daniel Craig, Jay Z, Bradley Cooper, James Franco are the best examples of fashionable men, thus explaining why they identify with them and want to dress like them.

 A brand with a distinctive concept of lifestyle that reflects both menswear and womenswear is more likely to attract different social classes and increase its profits.
-In particular, Chinese consumers love novelty and seeks to distinguish a particular style.
+In particular, Chinese consumers love novelty and seek to distinguish a particular style.
 By offering new opportunities in terms of fashion, Chinese consumers will be curious about your brand.